Writing Programs

 Generate Proof

-To generate a proof, run following command:
+To generate a proof, run the following command:

 cargo-zisk prove -e target/riscv64ima-polygon-ziskos-elf/release/sha_hasher -i build/input.bin -w $HOME/.zisk/bin/libzisk_witness.so -k $HOME/.zisk/provingKey -o proof -a -y